nobodyP/Arpasing-Oto-Organiser/README.md

 so far made entirely by my friend psychic digit.

+this program is still a work-in-progress, you may encounter bugs when using the program

 ## usage
 - download either the aorta_nogui or aorta_gui zip file and extract it (look under the releases tab)